 apiVersion: v1 kind: Route metadata: name: frontend spec: host: www.example.com to: kind: Service name: frontend tls: termination: edge key: |- -----BEGIN PRIVATE KEY----- [...] -----END PRIVATE KEY----- certificate: |- -----BEGIN CERTIFICATE----- [...] -----END CERTIFICATE----- caCertificate: |- -----BEGIN CERTIFICATE----- [...] -----END CERTIFICATE-----

 Currently, password protected key files are not supported.
 To remove a passphrase from a keyfile, you can run:

 Routes are restricted in OpenShift Online Starter, but are not restricted in OpenShift Online Pro.
 Custom route hosts are permitted in OpenShift Online Pro.
 If using OpenShift Online Starter, the following host template is enforced on all user routes:

 Custom certificates are permitted in OpenShift Online Pro.
 In OpenShift Online Starter, only unencrypted routes, edge routes using the default certificate, and passthrough routes work.
-Edge routes with custom certificates and re-encrypt routes (which necessarily have custom certificates) do not work in OpenShift Online Starter.
+Edge and re-encrypt routes with custom certificates do not work in OpenShift Online Starter.

 These restrictions are enforced by the API.
 Attempts to create routes with custom hosts or certificates will be rejected in OpenShift Online Starter.
 In OpenShift Online Pro, a default host is provided if the user does not specify a custom host.

 Once your custom route is created in in OpenShift Online Pro, you must update your DNS provider by creating a canonical name (CNAME) record.
 Your CNAME record should point your custom domain to the OpenShift Online router as the alias.
 The OpenShift Online router’s domain is different for every cluster.

 CNAME records cannot be set for a naked domain (